ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_a_plugin/import_format.md

 {: .note }
 > For this to work correctly, two conditions need to be met:
 > - *PiWeb Auto Importer* must be installed locally.
 The executable is expected to be found in <span class="nowrap">`%ProgramFiles%\Zeiss\PiWeb\AutoImporter.exe`</span>.
-If the *PiWeb Auto Importer* executable is in another path, you need to update the path specified in `launchSettings.json` accordingly.
+If the *PiWeb Auto Importer* executable is in another path, you can update the path specified in `launchSettings.json` accordingly.
 > - *PiWeb Auto Importer* must be in development mode.
 See [Development mode]({% link docs/setup/piweb_auto_importer.md %}#development-mode) for details on how to activate development mode.

 After *PiWeb Auto Importer* has started, the *SimpleTxt* plug-in should be available in the plug-in management view opened via <span class="nowrap">`File > Plug-ins...`</span> and there should be no error messages.